 If however, you are keen on accessing your apps and services from the outside but do not want to expose your NAS directly on a larger number of ports, there are two methods you can use.

 Virtual private networks have been around for a long time.
 By securing an encrypted tunnel of communication back to your "home" (where your NAS lives) you will have the ability to use your apps and services just as you access them while you are at home, even if you are connecting via the Internet.

 The whole idea of a VPN is to make sure that you get a LAN experience from a remote location.

-More in detail on this, in the following article.
+More detail on this is in the following article.

 Do keep in mind that this will require you to maintain the VPN server settings, certificates, and port on your router, to successfully connect.
 On top of this, you will need a VPN client app on your device of choice when you connect to your VPN server running on your NAS.